diy365-mgos/bvalve/README.md

 # bValves Library
 ## Overview
 A bValve allows you to easily manage valves.
+## GET STARTED
 You can find some [examples here](https://github.com/diy365-mgos/bvalve-gpio#get-started) on how to use bValves to control valves.
 ## Inherited APIs
 A bValve inherits inherits APIs from:
 - [bThing](https://github.com/diy365-mgos/bthing)